 Port of Entry is the entrance to the park and contains a selection of shops plus guest service facilities.
 The park’s icon Pharos Lighthouse is within Port of Entry.

 Other islands are reached at the end of Port of Entry and guests have the choice of walking clockwise to Marvel Super Hero Island or anticlockwise to Seuss Landing.

 Marvel Super Hero Island

 - The Amazing Adventures of Spider-Man a sensational 3D simulator & my personal

 favorite.
-This set the bar all other 3D attractions try to beat.
-Had a refresh in 2012 but is still essentially the same ride.
+This attraction sets the bar all other 3D attractions try to beat.

 - The Incredible Hulk Coaster perhaps one of the greatest coasters ever made?
 Vicious & powerful!

 - Storm Force Accelatron very, very fast teacups